devjoseruiz/trumpet/README.md

 ### Previus steps

-1. Clone the repository: `git clone https://github.com/devjoseruiz/trumpet-mvc-framework.git`.
+1. Clone the repository: `git clone https://github.com/devjoseruiz/trumpet.git`.
-2. Create your own `.env` file based on the `.env.example` file: `cp .env.example .env`.
-3. Customize the `.env` file to fit your needs.

 ### Docker installation (highly recommended)

-1. Navigate to the project directory: `cd trumpet-mvc-framework`.
+1. Navigate to the project directory: `cd trumpet`.
 2. Install the dependencies: `docker-compose exec php composer install`.
-3. Start the application: `docker-compose up -d`.
+3. Start the development environment: `docker-compose up -d`.
-4. Run the migrations: `docker-compose exec php php migrations.php`.
-5. You can access the application at `http://localhost:8080`.

 ### Local installation

-1. Navigate to the source directory: `cd trumpet-mvc-framework/src`.
+1. Navigate to the source directory: `cd trumpet`.
 2. Install the dependencies: `composer install`.

-3. Run the migrations: `php migrations.php`.
-4. Run the application: `php -S localhost:8080 -t public/`.
+## Documentation

+For a detailed guide on how to use Trumpet, refer to our [documentation](https://devjoseruiz.github.io/trumpet).

 ## Contributing

 We welcome contributions from the community.
-Please follow the [Contributing Guidelines](https://github.com/devjoseruiz/trumpet-mvc-framework/blob/master/CONTRIBUTING.md) to contribute to the project.
+Please follow the [Contributing Guidelines](https://github.com/devjoseruiz/trumpet/blob/master/CONTRIBUTING.md) to contribute to the project.

 ## License

-This project is released under the [GPLv3 License](https://github.com/devjoseruiz/trumpet-mvc-framework/blob/master/LICENSE).
+This project is released under the [GPLv3 License](https://github.com/devjoseruiz/trumpet/blob/master/LICENSE).